Physical Accessibility at SPL

 We have hundreds of titles, including bestsellers, with text which is slightly larger for those with poor vision (or if you have misplaced your glasses).
 Search for large print books

-If there is a title you would like to read but it is not available in large print, ask about borrowing one of our magnifying bookmarks.
+If there is a title you would like to read but it is not available in large print, ask about borrowing one of our magnifying sheets.

 Descriptive videos contain narration that describes the action during breaks in the dialog.
 No special equipment is needed to view these videos.
 They are available in DVD format.
 SPL has a small collection that you can search and request online.

 Closed Captioned Videos

 Closed-captioned movies have subtitles that can be seen with a closed-captioned decoder or with a built-in decoder on newer televisions.
 Search and request closed-captioned movies at the library.